akanz1/klib/README.md

 [![Scrutinizer](https://scrutinizer-ci.com/g/akanz1/klib/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/akanz1/klib/)
 [![codecov](https://codecov.io/gh/akanz1/klib/branch/master/graph/badge.svg)](https://codecov.io/gh/akanz1/klib)

 klib is a Python library for importing, cleaning, analyzing and preprocessing data.
-Future versions will include model creation and optimization to provide an end-to-end solution.
+While the focus is on these steps, future versions will include modules and functions for model creation and optimization to provide more of an end-to-end solution.

 ## Installation